Nider001/Borderlands-2-rebalance-mod/README.md

 9. EXP bonus for killing enemies of higher levels is significantly increased
 10. EXP rewards for completing missions is increased by 10%
 11. Fight For Your Life changes: initial duration is increased to 15 second in SP and reduced to 10 in MP, initial bonus damage is removed
-12. Rejuvenator is redesigned into expensive healing item that can be stored in the inventory.
-Extra shield regen is added on top of health regen.
-Vending Machines are set to sell Rejuvenator instead of Health Now.
+12. Rejuvenator is redesigned into expensive healing item that can be stored in the inventory: extra shield regen is added on top of health regen, Vending Machines are set to sell Rejuvenator instead of Health Now.
 13. Slag bonus damage is reduced to 34%
 14. Enemy respawn delay is increased
 15. Enemy shield capacity is increased to promote the usage of shock weapons